Tigers vs. Guardians Player Props Betting Odds

 Báez Stats

-- Baez has five doubles, three home runs, eight walks and 15 RBI (29 total hits).
-He's also stolen two bases.
+- Baez has five doubles, three home runs, eight walks and 16 RBI (30 total hits).
+He's also swiped two bases.

-- Baez has recorded a base hit in four games in a row.
-During his last five outings he is batting .316 with two home runs, two walks and three RBI.
+- Baez has recorded at least one hit in five games in a row.
+During his last five outings he is batting .350 with two home runs, two walks and four RBI.

 Báez Recent Games